Why words are the key to your site’s success or failure.

 Luckily there are free tools available that will help you build a list of keywords relevant to your holiday rental website.
 The best place to go is Google itself:

-Recent changes mean that Google are now encouraging users to create an ad campaign and enter billing information before using the tool, but as long as you don’t run an active campaign you should not be charge.
+Google are now encouraging users to create an ad campaign and enter billing information before using the tool, but as long as you don’t run an active campaign you should not be charge.

 If you do go beyond this stage, don’t worry.
 You can always set your campaign to paused, and you won’t get charged.